skison/Dijkstra_map_for_Godot-1/README.md

 ## Installing

-Note: when installing pre-compiled libraries, we support
+Note: when installing pre-compiled libraries, we officially support the latest releases of each major platform.
+At the time of writing, that is:

-- On linux: Ubuntu 20.04 or higher
+- On Linux: Ubuntu 24.04
-- On macos: ~~The latest macOS version (11 at the time of writing)~~ currently unsupported, but binaries can be built for macOS systems; see [Building from GitHub](#method-2-from-github).
+- On macOS: macOS 15
-- On windows: Windows 10 or higher (presumably)
+- On Windows: Windows 11
 - On the web: All modern browsers that support [Godot Web Exports](https://docs.godotengine.org/en/latest/tutorials/export/exporting_for_web.html)

+Other OS versions may well be compatible, but are not verified.

 ### Method 1: From the Asset Store (Recommended)